tars/tars/README.md

 Descritpion
 -----------

 Markup is the main folder of project.
 There are modules, scss-files and templates of pages.
+Also you can find images, fonts and js folders.
 Even module is a part of page, for example — «header».
 Even module has it's own temaplte, scss-files, js and images.
 There are templates of pages in root directory of markup.
 To create new page just create new file with the name of the page.